Capital Roots initiative for higher quality food in schools

 “We know that schools want to be able to serve fresh quality and local food but it is very difficult for them to do that,” Capital Roots CEO, Amy Klein said.
 “It’s difficult for the farms to sell to individual schools, so we make those transactions happen.”

-The Capital Roots farm-to-school program works with 51 schools in 33 districts in the greater Capital Region and they say the last thing that students and their parents should be worrying about, is having healthy food in schools.
+The Capital Roots farm-to-school program works with 51 schools in 33 districts in the greater Capital Region, and they say the last thing that students and their parents should worry about is healthy food at school.

-Initially, the goal was just get local farm apples on the lunch menu; now, Klein says schools are buying much more.
+Initially, the goal was just to get local farm apples on the lunch menu.
+Now, Klein says schools are buying much more.
 They’ve added a wide variety of vegetables into the mix, sending out over 85,000 pounds of food last year alone.

 It’s not just beneficial for the kids, but for the farms and to keep things hyperlocal.